Bunnyspa/Algorithm-XPlusYSorting/README.md

 ### Algorithm

-`r` is the root vertex of a graph.
+The input sets must be sorted first, which costs O(n log n). `r` is the root vertex of a graph.
 ```
  1 Sort(r):
  2   O = output list